-1.3.3 Annotating real time data stream in the mobile environment
+1.3.3 Annotating Realtime Data in the Mobile Environment

 Another interesting and important research is to extend the platform into mobile environments.
 Due to its limited computing resource and presenting layout, mobile devices can hardly provide the same level of user experience on annotating real time data streams as those applications on desktops/laptops.
 The instability of mobile networks such as 3G/EDGE also requires the platform to be more tolerant to high possibility of network losses and delays.
 Therefore several features with rich user experience described in section 1.3.1 should be translated to simpler presentation forms that are available on mobile devices, for example translating time-line based annotations to simple tags over the video clips.
 Data communications between annotation storage service and mobile clients might also need to be combined together at a higher level to minimize side effects caused by unstable mobile networks.